 Know your styles: transitional kitchens

-This makes deciding if a kitchen is transitional or not can be a little complex.
+This makes deciding if a kitchen is transitional or not a little complex.
 For example, a kitchen could have wooden Shaker cabinetry throughout the entire room, but other things in the room such as concrete accenting could make most interior designers describe it as transitional rather than a Shaker kitchen.

 At any rate, it’s an incredible style that is popular the world over.
 So, here’s our top tips for recognising it and achieving it in your own home!